sylvaindubus/react-prismazoom/README.md

 ## License

-React PrismaZoom is licensed under the MIT license.
+React PrismaZoom is licensed under the ISC license.
 See the LICENSE.md file for more details.